 - Verify that the student’s browsing activity and screen monitoring are working as expected.

-Classroom provides teachers with numerous valuable tools to monitor students’ web activity and keep them on track.
-After you’ve got Classroom up and running, you’ll want to make sure your teachers have access to and can use these tools.
+Relay Classroom provides teachers with numerous valuable tools to monitor students’ web activity and keep them on track.
+After you’ve got Relay Classroom set up, you’ll want to make sure your teachers have access and can use these tools.

-We have all the resources your teachers will need to get up to speed with Classroom in no time.
-Send them to our Getting started with Classroom for teachers landing page, and let us take it from there!
+We have all the resources your teachers will need to get up to speed with Relay Classroom in no time.
+Send them to our Intro to Relay Classroom document or Relay Classroom for Teachers course , and let us take it from there!